mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_cpp.rst

     else
         xyz = spectrum_to_xyz(result, ray.wavelengths, active);

-The ``if constexpr`` statement being resolved at *compile-time*, this doesn't introduce any branch in the code generated, so no performance penalty.
+Since ``if constexpr`` is resolved at compile-time, this branch does not cause any runtime overheads.
+Another useful feature of ``if constexpr`` is that it suppresses compilation errors in disabled branches.
+This makes it possible to generic code that could potentially produce compilation errors when expressed using ordinary (non-``constexpr``) ``if`` statements (for example, by accessing a member of a class that may not exist in all variants).

-For this purpose, the framework implements various *type-traits* specific to the renderer, which can be found in ``include/mitsuba/core/traits.h``.
+Mitsuba provides various *type-traits* such as ``is_monochromatic_v`` to query variant-specific properties.
+They can be found in :file:`include/mitsuba/core/traits.h`.